Resources for Biotinkering

 We have created three activity formats designed for different venues or operational contexts.
 Explore the formats and mix and match as you find useful!
 Depending on your location or audience, a full science center program might not be the right entry point for your biotinkering journey.
 Try our other activity formats instead for an easier entry point and more accessible materials.

-Harvest, tinker and create art with color-changing pigment produced by a living thing.
+Harvest, tinker, and create art with color-changing pigment produced by bacteria.

 Ancient DNA Stories